-The boards 9mm thick, in single/double\ layers will fixed to the underside side of the framework with self-tapping screws at 200mm maximum centres, a minimum of 12mm from the board edge.
-Board joints must coincide with the steel channels.
+PROMATECT®-H cover strips, 100mm wide x 9mm thick will be fixed to the underside/both sides of the steel framework with self-tapping screws at 500mm centres as required.
+The boards 9mm/12mm, in single/two layers, will fixed to the underside/both sides of the framework with self-tapping screws at 200mm maximum centres, a minimum of 12mm from the board edge.
+Board joints must coincide with the steel framing.

-Mineral wool, 60mm thick x 80kg/m3 nominal density, as required by the system specification, will be placed over the ceiling.
+Mineral wool, 50mm/80mm/100mm thick x 40kg/m3 / 100kg/m3 nominal density, as required by the system specification, will be placed within the ceiling system.